 All of our dogs are examined by a veterinarian, up to date on their vaccinations, checked for heartworm disease and treated if needed, and either spayed or neutered prior to adoption.
 All of these dogs have spent time with their foster families training to learn basic commands as well as leash walking.
 Almost all our dogs. with the exception of young puppies, are housebroken and crate trained.

 Spending time in a foster home rather than a shelter allows for socialization of the dogs with new people and other dogs, which helps us to understand the dog's personality and temperament.
 Knowing and living with our foster dogs on a day to day basis allows our foster families to determine what type of home would be best-suited for their individual foster dog.

 Our foster homes have no more than one to three foster dogs at one time, so our dogs do truly live "as part of a family".
 All our foster dogs also spend a minimum of two weeks, usually more in their foster home so they can be observed for any undetected health or behavioral problems as well as get adjusted to "family life" again.

-A $350 adoption donation is requested, primarily to offset the costs of providing veterinary care and sterilization for our rescued dogs.
+A $350 adoption donation is requested for adult dogs; although we rarely have puppies for adoption, their adoption fee is higher.
+These monies are used to offset the costs of providing veterinary care and sterilization for our rescued dogs.